xma711/notebook/software_engineering/git/github/README.md

 After you edit files, add files or do other changes, you will save these changes to a particular branch. the tools you will use are "git add" and "git commit".

-For example, if you create a new file named "hello_world.txt" with some texts inside or edit the file if "hello_world.txt" has been commited to the repo before, then you can add it to the current branch by:
+For example, if you create a new file named "hello_world.txt" with some texts inside or edit the file if "hello_world.txt" has been committed to the repo before, then you can add it to the current branch by:
 *git add hello_world.txt*

 to check the current status of the repo, use: